 PCRS and the research leads are fully committed to supporting academic research to solve real world primary care respiratory problems and aims to provide a ‘home’ for all those involved in primary care respiratory research, from PhD students through to retirees.
 There are specific challenges to research in primary care not covered by other respiratory organisations, and we aim to fill that gap, as well as provide a friendly community for people to share their work and form new collaborations.

 - Annual Conference: With a dedicated research stream to present primary care respiratory research, we now have even more time for oral presentations and a dedicated poster session.
 Submit your abstract here.

 - Interactive researcher meeting: Held annually, this meeting is an opportunity to hear from senior researchers, editors and a member of the patient reference group with an opportunity for Q&A.

 - Research Newsletters: We have regular research letters to inform people of the latest research and to invite people to take part in research projects that the PCRS backs.
 Subscribe here.

 - Spotlight on… In this section we shine a light on different research groups and the excellent work they do.

 - Public and participant involvement: This is now a requirement for many funding applications.
-Our Lay Reference Group are happy to help with identifying patients who can advise about research proposals and study documentation.
+Our Patient Reference Group are happy to help with identifying patients who can advise about research proposals and study documentation.
 Watch this video to Meet the Patient Reference Group and learn more about how they can support.

 - PCRS support for external research projects: Assuming a research proposal fits within the aims of the organisation, and meets certain agreed criteria, we can provide backing as a supporter or collaborator for a funding application.
 This may be useful for funding bodies to see that your research is likely to be widely disseminated, and is likely to benefit the respiratory patient community.